valhuber/ApiLogicServer/api_logic_server_cli/docs/Internals.md

     cp -r ../safrs-react-admin/build api_logic_server_cli/create_from_model/safrs-react-admin-npm-build
 ```

-## Open the projects in your IDE
+## Open `~/dev/ApiLogicServer` in your IDE

-This will create a project and open it VS Code or PyCharm.
+`install-ApiLogicServer...` will create a project, and open it VS Code or PyCharm.

 Python requires a virtual environment; the procedure differs for `vscode` vs. `charm`:

 * `vscode` projects are created with a `venv` and are ready to run the Launch Configurations to create the sample
 * `charm` projects require that you create the `venv` with the PyCharm

-## Create the Sample
+## Create the Sample (`~/dev/servers/ApiLogicProject`)

 Once in your IDE, you can run the pre-defined launch configuration `0 - Create and Run ApiLogicProject` to create and run the sample.
 This creates `~/dev/servers/ApiLogicProject`.

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/vscode/dev-run.png?raw=true"></figure>

-&nbsp;

 ## Develop / Debug admin app

-Once you have created the API Logic Server project, you can restart the server like this (it is _not_ necessary to recreate the sample each time you run):
+Once you have created the API Logic Project, you can restart the server like this (it is _not_ necessary to recreate the sample each time you run):

 ```bash title="Start API Logic Project"
 cd ~/dev/servers/ApiLogicProject